felipe-jimenez-ai/felipe-jimenez-ai/README.md

 - Cloud platforms: AWS.
 - Aspiring Data & AI/ML Engineer.

 Proficient in Python, C++, and MATLAB.
-I also have experience working with ML/Data Science libraries such as Tensorflow, PyTorch, Scikit-Learn, and Pandas.
+I also have experience working with ML/Data Science libraries such as Tensorflow, PyTorch, Scikit-Learn, NumPy, and Pandas.

 ## My Journey 🚀